 Zoning is potentially the most important thing to consider as it is the zone that determines whether a permit can be granted or rejected.
-The zone can therefore be a make-or-break decision.
-For instance, certain types of manufacturing are prohibited in commercial zones (so a Council is not able to grant a permit); but in an industrial zone, you may not need a permit at all, depending on the exact nature of the business, and the distance from residential areas.

-You can check the zoning of a property at mapshare.vic. gov.au/vicplan
+The zone can therefore be a make-orbreak decision.
+For instance, a 'place of assembly' needs a permit in most zones, but the purpose of the zone will impact how likely a permit is to be granted.
+A place of assembly would usually be better located in a commercial zone than a residential zone, for instance.
+You can check the zoning of a property at mapshare.vic.gov.au/vicplan